 If additional assistance is needed in developing a Business Plan,

 , may be your next contact.
-Bill offers help and guidance through this sometimes confusing process of starting a business and may have knowledge of potential funding opportunities and entrepreneur programs offered in Northern Kentucky.
+The Judge's Office can offer help and guidance through this sometimes confusing process of starting a business and may have knowledge of potential funding opportunities and entrepreneur programs offered in Northern Kentucky.